 Childhood and Visual Arts (1958-1972)

 I was born on May 5, 1958, in Szentes, Hungary.
-My father is Jozsef Zsolnai, a professor of education.
-My mother is Margit Dobo, who was a primary school teacher.
+My father was Jozsef Zsolnai, a professor of education.
+My mother was Margit Dobo, a primary school teacher.
 I have one sister, Aniko Zsolnai, who is a professor of education at the Eötvös Lóránd University in Budapest.

 I spent my childhood and teenage years in Szeged, a university town in Southern Hungary.
 From my early years I was interested in visual arts.
 I studied painting and photography and wanted to become an artist.